-Students actively participate in the MD and MD/PhD admissions process, serving as interviewers and tour guides.
-Students will not be allowed to miss mandatory components of any clerkship to serve as an interviewer and tour guide.
+Students actively participate in the MD and MD/PhD admissions process, serving as interviewers.
+Students will not be allowed to miss mandatory components of any clerkship to serve as an interviewer.

 Participation in Meetings of the EUSOM Executive Curriculum Committee and its Subcommittees